Ask the Experts: Hib (Haemophilus influenzae type b)

 Three monovalent Hib vaccines are available in the United States: PedvaxHIB (PRP-OMP, Merck), ActHIB (PRP-T, Sanofi) and Hiberix (PRP-T, GSK).
 These vaccines are composed of Hib purified polyribosylribitol phosphate (PRP) capsular polysaccharide chemically bound (conjugated) to a protein to enhance the quality of the immune response to PRP.
 All three vaccines are approved for infants in a 3- or 4-dose series (depending on brand).

-The ACIP recommends routine administration of a conjugate Hib vaccine series for all infants beginning at age 2 months.
+ACIP recommends routine administration of a conjugate Hib vaccine series for all infants beginning at age 2 months.
 Infants 2 through 6 months of age should receive a 3-dose series of ActHIB, Hiberix, Pentacel, or Vaxelis, or a 2-dose series of PedvaxHIB.
-The first dose can be administered as early as age 6 weeks.
+The first dose can be administered as early as age 6 weeks, but not earlier.
 Hib-containing vaccine should not be given before 6 weeks of age.
 Doses given before 12 months of age should be separated by at least 4 weeks.
 A booster dose (which will be dose 3 or 4 depending on vaccine type used in primary series) of any Hib-containing vaccine is recommended at age 12 through 15 months and at least 8 weeks after the most recent Hib dose.
 Vaxelis is recommended only for the primary Hib series and is not recommended for use as a booster (4th) dose.
 A different Hib-containing vaccine licensed for a booster dose should be used.

-Yes.
-If either ActHIB, Vaxelis, Pentacel, or Hiberix is used for a routine primary series dose, a complete routine primary series consists of three doses.
 Vaxelis is not recommended for use as a Hib booster (4th) dose.
 A different Hib-containing vaccine licensed for the booster dose should be used.
-If Vaxelis (DTaP-IPV-Hib-HepB, MSP Company) is inadvertently given as the booster dose, the dose does not need to be repeated with another Hib-containing vaccine, if the proper spacing of prior doses is maintained.
+If Vaxelis is inadvertently given as the booster dose, the dose does not need to be repeated with another Hib-containing vaccine, if the proper spacing of prior doses is maintained.

 No. If a healthy child receives a dose of Hib vaccine at 15 months of age or older, he or she does not need any further doses regardless of the number of doses received before 15 months of age.